DownloadManager

 DownloadManager.download_url()

-async def download_url(url, outfile=None, total_size=None,
+def download_url(url, outfile=None, total_size=None,

 progress_callback=None, chunk_callback=None,